 1. You shouldn’t eat late at night

 Late at night, many people sit in front of the television and snack.
 That’s a big no-no. Don’t eat for comfort, eat for fuel and function.
 If you want to have a nice protein packed snack at night, by all means, go for it.
-You’re not going to wake up and instantly be fat.
-It doesn’t work that way.
-What you eat is way more important than when you eat.
-If you’re curious how many calories you should be eating each day, check out the IIFYM calculator.
+You’re not going to wake up and instantly be fat by eating to reach your target caloric intake.

 2. Fat is bad for you